-Is Censorship for Our Protection
+Is Censorship For Our Protection?

 So, we come to expect censorship.
 First, we know we don’t control the groups we join.
 Second, people are more comfortable when they see and hear things that validate their thinking and values.
-However, type of thinking also makes people easier to control.
+However, this thinking also makes people easier to control.

 The Most Asked Questions About Censorship

-For example, despite creating many works for the Church Galileo Galilei was tried by the Inquisition in 1632.
-They convicted him of heresy for his book Dialogue Concerning the Two Chief World Systems.
-This is a book on the cosmology of the universe.
+For example, despite creating many works of art for the Church, they tried Galileo Galilei for heresy in 1632.
+They found his book “Dialogue Concerning the Two Chief World Systems” (1) a threat.
+This book a well-accepted theory for the cosmology of the universe.
 It presents our solar system with the sun at the center instead of the Earth.
 This idea was a challenge to the authority of the Church.

 Think about it.
-If you can get people to believe mythology is a fact, then anything is possible.
+If you can get people to believe mythology is a fact, anything is possible.
 Get them to believe in talking snakes and animals marching from all over the world to get on a boat.
-Once you can do this you can promote any ideas or values.
+Once you can do this, you can promote any ideas or values.

 Censorship in the Corporate World

-Policies do not prevent bad behavior.
-For instance, policies against discrimination give the company with an affirmative defense against lawsuits.
-Thus, protecting the corporation.
-And, so the company terminates anyone who threatens the finances of the organization.
-Terminating someone doesn’t their behavior.
-They move to another company where they are likely to engage in the same behavior.
-Only now they know how to hide their activities.
+Policies do not prevent undesirable behavior.
+For instance, policies against discrimination give the company an affirmative defense against lawsuits, but this doesn’t protect you.
+It covers the corporation.
+Then the company can terminate anyone who threatens the finances of the organization.
+Terminating someone’s employment doesn’t change their behavior.
+They go to another company where they are likely to engage in the same behavior.
+Only now do they know how to hide their activities.

-Is Suppression for Our Protection?
+Is Suppression Really for Our Protection?

 What can you do to Combat Censorship?

-- Seek other outlets that allow more freedom of expression.
+2) Seek other outlets that allow more freedom of expression.
 Find others with the same interests.

 Thinking before you act is mindfulness.
-Avoiding unnecessary conflict is a smart tactic.
-This doesn’t mean you shouldn’t speak up.
-If you see injustice and prejudice speak up to the source that can help.
+Avoiding unnecessary conflict is an intelligent tactic.
+But, this doesn’t mean you shouldn’t speak up.
+If you see injustice and prejudice, speak up to the source that can help.
 It doesn’t mean you shouldn’t strive to be a freethinker.
 Learning to guard your words and actions can help you survive in any culture.
-This is a form of self-censorship for self-protection.
+It’s a form of self-censorship for self-protection.

-Dialogue Concerning the Two Chief World Systems, Galileo Galilei, Wikipedia
+(1) Dialogue Concerning the Two Chief World Systems, Galileo Galilei, Wikipedia